 This is the best option if you are traveling on a tight budget, as the journey will cost you only 10,000VND and takes 1.5 hours.

 When it comes to Asian capitals, Hanoi has a lot to offer.
 With its impressive temples, landscapes and its traditional food and beaches, it is not surprising that this city hooks more than one traveler.

-I leave this article with tips to organize your trip and this list with the activities and tours that you can enjoy during your trip to Hanoi:
+In this list you’ll find the activities and tours that you can enjoy during your stay in Hanoi.